 Inverse and Transpose

-You can easily compute the inverse of a Matrix (if it has one) using Numpy.
-Heres the link to the documentation: https://docs.scipy.org/doc/numpy-1.14.0/reference/generated/numpy.linalg.inv.html.
+You can easily compute the inverse of a matrix (if it has one) using Numpy.
+Here is the link to the documentation: https://docs.scipy.org/doc/numpy-1.14.0/reference/generated/numpy.linalg.inv.html.

 And lastly, we will discuss the matrix transpose property.
 This is basically the mirror image of a matrix, along a 45-degree axis.
 It is fairly simple to get the transpose of a matrix.
 Its first column is the first row of the matrix transpose and the second column is the second row of the matrix transpose.
 An m*n matrix is transformed into an n*m matrix.
 Also, the Aij element of A is equal to the Aji(transpose) element.
 The image below illustrates that:

 In this post, you learned about the mathematical objects of linear algebra that are used in machine learning.
 You learned how to multiply, divide, add and subtract these mathematical objects.
 Furthermore, you have learned about the most important properties of matrices and why they enable us to make more efficient computations.
 On top of that, you have learned what inverse and transpose matrices are and what you can do with them.
 Although there are also other parts of linear algebra used in machine learning, this post gave you a proper introduction to the most important concepts.

 Deep Learning (book) — Ian Goodfellow, Joshua Bengio, Aaron Courville